-miExcel only: If the user has access to these menu items and the button is still inactive, the user's network ID is missing or incorrect in Caselle.
-The network ID needs to be specified to the user within Caselle so that miExcel can verify that the person trying to do the import has the proper rights to do so.
+The Import Invoices and Manual Check button is only active if the user has access to Enter Invoices and/or Enter Manual Checks in Caselle Accounts Payable.
+If the user has access to these menu items and the button is still inactive, the user's network ID is missing in Caselle.
+The network ID needs to be specified on the user within Caselle so that miExcel can verify that the person trying to do the import has the proper rights to do so.
 To specify the network ID, follow these steps:

-- 1. Log into Caselle. - 2.
-Select System Management | Security. - 3.
-Select Setup/Modify User Rights under Tasks. - 4.
-Type in or search for the appropriate User ID. - 5.
-In the Network user ID field, specify the username that is utilized to login to the network. - 6.
-Click Close. - 7.
-Launch Excel. - 8.
-Click on the miExcel or Connect ribbon at the top.
+- 1. Log into Caselle.

+- 2. Select System Management | Security.

+- 3. Select Setup/Modify User Rights under Tasks.

+- 4. Type in or search for the appropriate User ID.

+- 5. In the Network user ID field, specify the username that is utilized to login to the network.

+- 6. Click Close.

+- 7. Launch Excel.

+- 8. Click on the miExcel ribbon at the top.